It might be the third

 This, though, is pretty much Avengers 3: Family Feud.
 It might lack one space Viking and one big green guy - they're off being made funny by Taika Waititi in the next Thor movie, hopefully.

-But Civil War, based on a mid-noughties comic series, feels like it's emerged from the rubble of last year's mediocre Avengers: Age of Ultron.
+, based on a mid-noughties comic series, feels like it's emerged from the rubble of last year's mediocre

 It's crowded.
 It's long and it's got other stuff to do than just be Captain America III.
 It's acting as a launching pad for a couple of new Marvel men in spandex - the arrival of Spider-man/Peter Parker (Tom Holland) after he's recruited by Tony Stark is a joy - and developing some relatively new arrivals.